h4ck3rm1k3/wpcorpus/README.md

 One possible question can also be: why not use Hadoop for that?
 Well, the answer is: why use Hadoop for that?
 It's just a tiny bunch of scripts and can run in an hour or two on a modern notebook without any file system abstractions.
 Or without any abstractions, to be honest.
 Think yourself the rest.

 Another incompleteness is that right now only word based NLTK training is possible.
-I didn't yet implement sentenses and paragraphs, but this would be easy to do.
+I didn't yet implement sentences and paragraphs, but this would be easy to do.

 Speaking of Wikipedia's category chaos: in order to train your classifiers in a way that is usable, you would end up having long lists of categories and anti-gategories.
 The better you can separate them, the better the accuracy.
 And still, it's text, so trying to reliably distinguish a political text from the one on economics using wpcorpus, might lead to misclassification.
 It will lead to misclassification.
 On the other hand, using completely unrelated anti-categories the way I use in the example, is also not really helpful.
 You would only have to go with the accuracy of the political articles on Wikipedia, which is from my experience not absolutely reliable.